 Bwindi Impenetrable Forest National Park

 Bwindi Impenetrable National Park at times referred to as Bwindi Forest National Park is one of the 10 national parks in Uganda.
 This is the largest gorilla habitat hosting almost half of the world’s remaining population of Mountain Gorillas.
 Bwindi Impenetrable National Park is situated in southwestern Uganda on the edge of the Albertine Rift.
-Bwindi Impenetrable forest is one of Uganda’s oldest and most biologically diverse forests dating back to 25,000 years containing almost 400 plants species.
+Bwindi Impenetrable forest is one of Uganda’s oldest and most biologically diverse forests dating back to 25,000 years and containing almost 400 plant species.
 Most famously within the forest are about 480 mountain gorillas, some of which are habituated for gorilla trekking in Uganda whereas some are not yet fully habituated and tourists can visit for a Gorilla habituation experience.

 Murchison Falls National Park Uganda

 Murchison Falls National Park in Uganda offers wildlife tours with about 76 mammal species in Murchison Falls National Park including Elephants, Buffaloes, Lions, and Leopards.
 Almost 450 bird species can be seen in the park.
 Aquatic species, butterflies, reptiles, and many more species in the park.

 Murchison Falls safaris are the most popular short safaris in Uganda undertaken on 3 days and 2 days safaris.
 Murchison Falls National Park is Uganda’s oldest and largest safari park covering 3,840 sq. km and home to the worlds’ most powerful waterfalls-Murchison Falls.
 In case you are planning a safari in Murchison Falls National Park, here is a guide on how to get to the park, when to visit, how much it would cost, and where to stay while at the park